mui/material-ui/docs/src/pages/company/careers/developer-experience-engineer.md

 # Developer Experience Engineer

-<p class="description">You will focus on providing experiences that delight developers using MUI.</p>
+<p class="description">You will focus on providing experiences that delight developers using MUI.
+This role is mostly about MUI Core.</p>

 ## Details of the Role